How to Find and Hire

 Than the Cost of a Bad One

 We strongly recommend that you shop carefully before you hire a lawyer.
-Lawyers are not cheap.
+A good lawyer is not cheap.
 An average rate runs around $350 an hour.
-A family law case can easily run into tens of thousands of dollars.
+A family law case can easily run into thousands.

 You shop for a house, or a car so shop for a lawyer.
 You are about to spend a very large amount of money